Narwallets/meta-pool/docs/index.md

 In order to provide immediate unstake (sell SKASH) a Liquidity Pool and a SELL SKASH mechanism are provided by the contract:

-* TO SELL SKASH: The seller enter how much SKASH they want to sell and the contract replies with the NEAR amount they will receive, normally with a discount 1%-10%, depending on the NEAR balance of the liquidity pool and the fee curve parameters.
+* TO SELL SKASH: The seller enters the amount of SKASH they want to sell and the contract replies with the amount of NEAR they will receive, normally with a discount 1%-10%, depending on the NEAR balance of the liquidity pool and the fee curve parameters.

 ## Treasury